DAC Education

 SUPPORTING MENTAL HEALTH IN ADVENTUROUS SETTINGS

 The better knowledge and awareness of the struggles that individuals face is an excellent position for the world to be in.
 Every Expedition leader, Adventure leader and even D of E leaders are required to have First Aid training.
-This deals with the physical health but what about the mental health of a participant on an adventure which is putting them out of their comfort zone.
-To the individual it can feel like walking up hill in sand.
+This deals with the physical health but what about the mental health of a participant on an adventure.
+To the individual struggling it can feel like walking up hill in sand.
 Bogged down and carrying the world on their shoulders.
 Are they getting the best out of the adventure?
 Can an adventure leader help?
 Can they give first aid and Promote recovery and prevent them getting worse?
 Well, maybe but an understanding is helpful.

 Only recently have I dealt with a undisclosed mental health condition which surfaced while on an adventurous activity.
 It was a 3 day trip and the participant was a long way out of their comfort zone.
 Imagine being on a 28 day trip miles from the beaten track and an adventure leader isn't equipped or trained.
 It would be like not having a first aid kit!